HOW TO WRITE THE BEST CUSTOMER SERVICE PLAN IN 2022

 - Follow up.
 You can follow up after you come up with the action plan with a gift card or a hand-written note or a quick gift to say: “We are sorry that happened to you, this is a gift card to compensate for the hassle” This type of great customer service follow up will bring them back to a place of confidence about you and your brand and may bring a couple of referrals.
 Your affected customer may say to others: “This company even when they have a few things miss or make a mistake, they will make it right“

-- Offer FAQ.
+- Offer self-service or an FAQ section.
 Before emailing or calling a company, customers search on Google for an answer or a solution to their issue or challenge with your brand.
 Make sure your offer answers to the most popular or most frequent asked questions.

-- Map out your pivot points and “wow moments.
-Map out your customer journey with your product including anything that may go wrong with it and how you are going to “wow” them.
+- Map out your pivot points and “wow” moments.
+Map out your customer service journey with your product including anything that may go wrong with it (basic support) and how you are going to “wow” them.
 These actions will:

 - Increase up-sellability

 Expert tip: a great CRM (customer relationship management software) with custom fields for answering key questions such as: “What’s their expectation” and “How do we exceed this expectation” is ideal.
 If you record the answers for each customer, you will be more likely to reach your customer loyalty and sales goals.